Studium Biblicum Version

 The Studium Biblicum Version (思高本 (思高本, si1 gou1 bun2, Sīgāo Běn)) is the predominant Chinese language translation of the Bible used by Chinese Catholics.
 It is considered by many to be the Chinese Catholic Bible.

+The Studium Biblicum Version is considered by many, including some Protestants, to be very faithful to the original manuscripts.

+Like many Catholic bibles, this translation includes numerous footnotes.
+The bible includes several appendices.

+The language of the Studium Biblicum Version is standard modern written Chinese, though some of the wordings may appear unnatural in Mandarin but still used in Cantonese, and might be considered unnatural by some precisely because some people do not expect such forms to be written.
+Standard transliterations are mostly used where they exist.
+In other cases, a transliteration based on Mandarin is used.

+History

 The Studium Biblicum Version was translated by the Studium Biblicum Franciscanum in Hong Kong (a bible society not affiliated with the United Bible Societies).
-Translation originally started in 1935 as a personal effort by a Franciscan Friar, the Blessed Gabriele Allegra, but translation work was halted due to World War II, and part of the finished translations were lost due to the war.
+Translation originally started in 1935 as a personal effort by a Franciscan Friar, the Blessed Gabriele Allegra.
+Translation work was halted due to World War II, and part of the finished translations were lost due to the war.

 The bible society was formed in 1945 when more translators joined the translation work, and the whole bible was completed in 1968.
 The translation was mostly based on the original Hebrew, Aramaic, and Greek manuscripts, but occasionally on an unidentified existing translation for “difficult passages”.
 Postulations by modern scholars were deliberately avoided, but the Greek manuscript edited by the Protestant scholars Aland, Black, Metzger, and Allen Wikgren was used as a reference as an ecumenical gesture.

-The Studium Biblicum Version is considered by many, including some Protestants, to be very faithful to the original manuscripts.

-Like many Catholic bibles, this translation includes numerous footnotes.
-The bible also includes several appendices.

-The language of the Studium Biblicum Version is standard modern written Chinese, though some of the wordings may appear unnatural in Mandarin but still used in Cantonese (and might be considered unnatural by some precisely because some people do not expect such forms to be written).
-Standard transliterations are mostly used where they exist; in other cases, a transliteration based on Mandarin is used.

 Typography of the Studium Biblicum Version

 Text in the Studium Biblicum Version is typeset vertically from right to left.
 The typography is generally modern, with a small number of archaisms.

-The Studium Biblicum Version uses standard Chinese punctuation, with the exception that the proper name mark and book title mark are both typeset on the right side instead of the currently-standard left.
-Among the old-style typography used are the use of sans serif type for emphasis (mostly chapter and section headings), and typesetting most punctuation marks as if they were ruby.
+The Studium Biblicum Version uses standard Chinese punctuation.
+An exception is that the proper name mark and book title mark are both typeset on the right side instead of the currently-standard left.
+Among the old-style typography used are the use of sans serif type for emphasis, mostly for chapter and section headings, and typesetting most punctuation marks as if they were ruby.

-Verse numbers are typeset on the right-hand side of the first word of each verse as ruby.
+Verse numbers are typeset on the right-hand side, of the first word of each verse as ruby.

-Notes are typeset as footnotes; however, because it is typeset vertically, the footnotes appear on the far left side of the spread, instead of the bottom of the page.
+Notes are typeset as footnotes.
+Because it is typeset vertically, the footnotes appear on the far left side of the spread, instead of the bottom of the page.

 Typesetting the proper name and book title marks on the right causes clashes with verse numbers and most punctuation marks.
-When clashes occur, the proper name or book title mark that causes the clash are omitted for the character with the clash; this typographic treatment causes parts of some proper names or book titles to be unmarked.
+When clashes occur, the proper name or book title mark that causes the clash are omitted for the character with the clash.
+This typographic treatment causes parts of some proper names or book titles to be unmarked.